aaagab/nargs/developer.md

     - How to read Nargs syntax.
     - How to type arguments and values in the terminal.

 `--help --metadata` prints all program's metadata provided by developer.
 In order to import metadata Nargs searches first a `gpm.json` file in the program executable root directory.
 If `gpm.json` file is found then it is used as a based dictionary for Nargs metadata.
 If `gpm.json` file is not found then Nargs metadata starts with an empty dictionary.
 Developer can also provide a dictionary through `Nargs(metadata=dict())` parameter and this dictionary is merged into Nargs based metadata dictionary.
 In other words, Nargs metadata comes first from a gpm.json file if any and then developer metadata is merged into that dictionary and developer metadata overloads any previous similar dictionary key. `--help --metadata` prints metadata keys and values to terminal.
 Selected key(s) may be provided.

+`_path_etc_` only exists if developer sets `Nargs()` option `path_etc` value.
+It provides the configuration path of the program.

+`_version_` returns program version if it has been provided into metadata.
+If not provided into metadata then Nargs throws an error whenever built-in version argument is used.

 `_usage_` built-in argument prints all the arguments in a tree structure with Nargs notation.
 The nested argument `from_` selects the starting argument and it can be either the current argument or a parent.
 The printed nested arguments depth can be set with nested argument `depth`.
-For each printed arguments the following data can be provided: `examples`, `hint`, `info` and `path`.
-For instance end-user can type `prog.py --u @ehip`, `prog.py --usage --examples --hint --info --path` or `prog.py --help --usage --depth -1 --from -1 @ehip`.
-Nested argument `flags` print flags details at the end of usage.
+For each printed arguments the following data can be provided: `examples`, `flags`, `hint`, `info`, `path`, and `properties`.
+For instance end-user can type `prog.py @u@eFhipr`, `prog.py --usage --examples --flags --hint --info --path --properties` or `prog.py --help --usage --depth 1 --from 0 @eFhipr`.
+Built-in argument `_usage_` is the only built-in argument that can use question mark `?` as an alias.
+Question mark is very useful but it has a limitation on some systems.
+For instance on bash terminals, question mark is a bash wildcard and it is going to be replaced by the name of a file or a directory if any directory or file has only one char for name in the current directory.

 ## Arguments Explicit Implicit Notation
 In order to navigate through the arguments tree, end-user can provide arguments on the command-line by using two notations **explicit notation** and **implicit notation**.
 There is always a reference argument when using explicit or implicit notation.
 The reference argument is the current argument.
 For instance when Nargs starts parsing the command-line the first reference argument is the root argument.
 Then any other argument provided on the command-line becomes reference argument one after the other following `Nargs().get_args()` parsing the command-line from left to right.